 Speaking of safety tips, it’s a wise idea to consider a whole home surge protector for the safety of all your electrical items.
 Many moons ago, households had far less plugged in 24/7 than we do now.
 With so many household electronics and appliances constantly connected, you’re potentially at risk for an electrical surge that could cause house-wide damage.
-Many of these options run anywhere from $100 - $200.
+Many of these options run anywhere from $500-$800 to have installed.

 Top 3 EVSE Choices: